scholarsportal/historical-topos/content/collection.en.md

 title = "Full Collection"
 +++

-To find maps by place name, use the search box or scroll through the list below.
+To find maps by sheet name or NTS sheet number, use the search box or scroll through the list below.
 Once you have found a map, select _View in GeoPortal_ to visualize this map in the Scholars GeoPortal.
 This will overlay the map onto a current base map, allowing you to explore changes over time.
 It will also provide you with more detailed information about the map itself.

-For more information on using the map index and searching maps in Scholars GeoPortal, see [Using the Maps](../using-maps/).
+Please note that the map sheet name does not always correspond to the place name.
+For example, all early maps of London, ON were titled _Lucan_ or _St.
+Thomas_.
+If you are unable to find the place you are looking for by using the search box below, consult Natural Resources Canada's [name search](http://www4.rncan.gc.ca/search-place-names/search) to find the NTS number for that location.
+You can also consult the [Using the Maps](../using-maps/) section for more information on using the map index and searching for maps in Scholars GeoPortal.

 <input placeholder="Search by sheet map name" name="Place name search" id="index-filter" type="text" aria-label="Search by sheet map name"/>